 Nevertheless, you will have absolutely no problem finding great food in this city!

 Where To Stay

 There are many factors that can take effect when trying to figure out where to stay in Tokyo.
 Below are some things you should consider when booking accommodation in the city.

 Time Of Year

-If you’re a solo backpacker who is running around Japan, than you probably don’t need to worry about the type of accomodation you’re staying in.
-There is a plethora of hostels and this is your best bet.
-For those who are traveling as a couple, or if you’re in a group, hostels are still a great choice as they are often the cheapest accommodation.
+If you’re a solo backpacker who is running around Japan than you probably don’t need to worry about the type of accommodation you’re staying in.
+There are a plethora of hostels and this is your best bet.
+For those who are travelling as a couple, or if you’re in a group, hostels are still a great choice as they are often the cheapest accommodation.
 However, if you’re still wanting that privacy then pre-booking an Airbnb is your best bet.